janhq/jan/docs/docs/guides/quickstart.md

 There you go!
 You are ready to use your model.

-If you have any questions or want to request for more preconfigured GGUF models, please message us on [Jan Discord](https://discord.gg/Dt7MxDyNNZ).
+If you have any questions or want to request for more preconfigured GGUF models, please message us in [Discord](https://discord.gg/Dt7MxDyNNZ).